What is a managed SIEM service?

 What should enterprises ask before choosing a managed SIEM provider?

 The best buying questions focus on operating model, not marketing language.
-NIST gives the log-management baseline, and providers like Prima Secure show how SIEM plus SOAR is packaged into monitored services.
+NIST establishes the baseline for log management, while providers like Prima Secure combine SIEM and SOAR into managed services that strengthen threat detection and accelerate incident response.

 Before signing, enterprises should ask for clear answers on a few points: